datapastry/datapastry.github.io/_posts/2019-11-20-how-to-handle-big-data.md

   the data and train a decision tree on each sample in parallel.
 This is much faster and better quality than Spark's decision tree implementation.
+* [Dask](https://dask.org/) is good for parallelising scientific python code without resorting to something like Spark.
 * For topic modelling, the [Gensim library](https://radimrehurek.com/gensim/) is very good at building models incrementally without loading everything into memory.